 This federal law prohibits:

-- discrimination due to citizenship status or national origin in
+- Discrimination due to citizenship status or national origin in

-- employment eligibility verification,
+- employment eligibility verification

 - Form I-9

-- and retaliation or intimidation
+- Retaliation or intimidation

 In job readiness training, be sure to provide clients with the IER worker hotline (1-800-255-7688) and encourage self-reporting outside of resettlement services, when necessary.
 The hotline provides interpretation services upon request.